 (3) The overall aim of the tactical doctrine is to ensure engagement of an adversary force as early as practical; to inflict casualties on the adversary force before it encounters the main line of resistance; and to compel the adversarial force to advance from that point against a well-prepared, heavily armed, well-protected defense.
 This will reduce PF casualties and provide a defense as unaffected by adversary numbers and tactics as possible.
-Figure 2 below shows the number of required security police officers (SPOs) required to defeat an adversary attack as a function of number of attackers.
+Figure

 Figure 2.
-Effect of Preparation on Defensive Effectiveness1
+Effect of Preparation on Defensive Effectiveness